KiselevMaxim/KiselevMaxim/README.md

 # Maxim Kiselev — Senior Solidity Engineer

 Pre-audit code reviews for DeFi and GameFi teams.
 8+ years in Solidity.
-5 years as a core engineer at [Azuro Protocol](https://azuro.org) — a prediction markets protocol with +41000 of users and +$390 millions in volume.
+5 years as a core engineer at [Azuro Protocol](https://azuro.org) — a prediction markets protocol with over 40,000 users and $390M in cumulative volume.
 Author of LiquidityTree and Access — both used in production.

 📬 **Contact:** Telegram [@MaksimFounder](https://t.me/MaksimFounder) · Email maximkiselevrossia@gmail.com · X [@kiselevm](https://x.com/kiselevm)